 A high school student was stalking his ex-girlfriend after she broke up with him.
 At one point he attempted to punch a boy who was with her.
-The student also threatened to post private photos of the girl on social media, said he would kill himself if she didn’t get back together with him, and posted photos of an AR-15 online.
-Two resource officers submitted affidavits for a petition against him, and all the firearms were removed from his home.19Emma Kennedy, “Tate Student’s AR-15, Father’s 54 Guns Removed under New Red Flag Law,” Pensacola News Journal, July 9, 2018, https://bit.ly/2UHmaba.
+The student also threatened to post private photos of the girl on social media, threatened suicide if she didn’t get back together with him, and posted photos of an AR-15 online.
+Two resource officers submitted affidavits for a petition against him, and all the firearms were removed from his home.7Emma Kennedy, “Tate Student’s AR-15, Father’s 54 Guns Removed under New Red Flag Law,” Pensacola News Journal, July 9, 2018, https://bit.ly/2UHmaba.

 2018 | MIDDLEBURY, VT

 Two students at Middlebury Union Middle School were planning to shoot another student on campus and “anyone else.”
 Another student overheard this conversation and notified the school principal, who then called the police.
 One of the students was planning to get the guns from a relative.
-Prosecutors obtained a temporary 14-day order and removed 10 weapons that the student said he had access to, mainly handguns and hunting rifles, from the relative’s home.20Lucia I. Suarez Sang, “Attentive Student Foiled Possible School Shooting, Vermont Police Say,” Fox News, December 19, 2018, https://fxn.ws/2Fs65Bd; Spencer Conlin, “Middlebury Police Chief Defends Weapons
+Prosecutors obtained an emergency 14-day order and removed 10 weapons from the relative’s home to which the student said he had access to.8Lucia I. Suarez Sang, “Attentive Student Foiled Possible School Shooting, Vermont Police Say,” Fox News, December 19, 2018, https://fxn.ws/2Fs65Bd; Spencer Conlin, “Middlebury Police Chief Defends Weapons

 Seizure Over Alleged Shooting Plot,” myChamplainValley.com, December 19, 2018, https://bit.ly/2RJPPBX.

 2018 | PORTLAND, OR